BarrileteChapin/Heatwave-Information-2025/README.md

 # 🌡️ European Heatwave Emergency Services 2025

-An simple web application providing emergency information, cooling centers, and health services during the 2025 European heatwave crisis.
+A simple web application providing emergency information, cooling centers, and health services during the 2025 European heatwave crisis.

 Note: this a static website (it does not contain real-time data)